JHU-PL-Lab/www-fpse/lecture/side-effects.md

 ### State
  * Variables in OCaml are *still* not directly mutable
- * They can hold a *reference* to mutable memory (and a way to mutate said reference)
+ * But, they can hold a *reference* to mutable memory (and a way to mutate said reference)
  * i.e. it is only indirect mutability - variable itself can't change, but what it points to can.
  * OCaml invariant: items are immutable unless their mutability is explicitly declared